VictoriaMetrics/victorialogs-datasource/README.md

 # List of data sources to insert/update depending on what's
 # available in the database.
 datasources:
-  # <string, required> Name of the VictoriaMetrics datasource
+  # <string, required> Name of the VictoriaLogs datasource
   # displayed in Grafana panels and queries.
   - name: VictoriaLogs
     # <string, required> Sets the data source type.